Generalization error of min-norm interpolators in transfer learning: Introduction

-\item[(iii)] Our findings on covariate shift reveal a surprising dichotomy under stylized settings: increased degrees of covariate shift can in some cases enhance the performance of the pooled min-$\ell_2$-norm interpolator (while the opposite happens in other regimes).
+\item[(ii)] Our general results have a few important takeaways.
+For instance, our model shift results (Theorem~\ref{thm:model_shift}) characterize the precise threshold at which the pooled interpolator outperforms the target-only interpolator (Proposition~\ref{prop:model_shift_summary}).
+In the special case of isotropic covariance, we further provide a data-driven procedure for estimating this phase transition (Appendix~\appendixref{sec:choice_of_interpolator}{A}).
+In a similar spirit, our findings on covariate shift (Theorem~\ref{thm:design_shift}) uncover surprising dichotomies.
+In particular, we observe that increased degrees of covariate shift can in some cases enhance the performance of the pooled min-$\ell_2$-norm interpolator (while the opposite happens in other regimes).
 This property is entirely dependent on the dimensionalities of the observed data (see Proposition \ref{prop:cov_shift_example}).

-We hypothesize that such phenomena is applicable in more general settings.
+\item[(iii)] We prove a universality result (Theorem~\ref{thm:universality}), establishing that our asymptotic risk characterization of the pooled min-$\ell_2$-norm interpolator holds for a broad class of covariate distributions.
+This demonstrates that the transfer phenomena identified in our Gaussian-based analysis are robust to the choice of covariate distributions.
+Our result complements related work \cite{hu2023universality, gerace2024universality, dudeja2024universality, han2023universality, montanari2022universality, liang2022precise, lahiry2024universality} on the universality of regression estimators in high-dimensional settings.

-\item[(iv)] On the technical front, a significant mathematical contribution of our work is the derivation of an anisotropic law applicable to a broad class of random matrices (see Theorem \ref{thm:anisotropic_law}).
+\item[(iv)] On the technical front, a significant mathematical contribution of our work is the derivation of an anisotropic law applicable to a broad class of random matrices (see Theorem \appendixref{thm:anisotropic_law}{F.1}).
 This complements previous anisotropic local laws \cite{knowles2017anisotropic,yang2020analysis} and may be of independent interest both in random matrix theory as well as in the study of other high-dimensional transfer learning problems, particularly those involving multiple covariance matrices.

+Additionally, we establish how Lindeberg's replacement method can be combined with Gaussian interpolation to establish universality for resolvent-based functionals of mixtures of sample covariance matrices (Appendix \appendixref{sec:proof:universality}{G}).
+Our formulation allows for more precise control of expected derivative terms that arise along the interpolation path, thus permitting us to pass to the ridgeless limit.
+This complements previous approaches to proving universality \cite{chatterjee2006lindeberg,korado2011lindeberg,montanari2022universality} while also handling functionals of mixtures of sample covariance matrices, which prior techniques do not readily accommodate.